nf-core/airrflow/docs/output.md

 </details>

-Assign genes with Igblast, using the IMGT database is performed by the [AssignGenes](https://changeo.readthedocs.io/en/stable/examples/igblast.html#running-igblast) command of the Change-O tool from the Immcantation Framework.
+Assign genes with Igblast, using the a germline reference is performed by the [AssignGenes](https://changeo.readthedocs.io/en/stable/examples/igblast.html#running-igblast) command of the Change-O tool from the Immcantation Framework.

 ### Make database from assigned genes